mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 I wish to stress that neither the great-cirlce distances, nor the Steinberg-esque projections from Berlin or New York, can be said to be any more "correct" than one another.
 The former approach embeds the assumption that geographic distance is roughly interchangeable (a 700-mile distance in the United States is equal to a 700-mile distance in Europe), while the latter two views warp these distances based on one's particular location.
-Using the `newyorker` projection was not intended to strip bias from our spatial analysis, but to instead *explicitly reorient that bias* in a speculative manner, intended to introduce new questions or nuance into our data interpretation.[^1]
+Using the `newyorker` projection was not intended to strip bias from our spatial analysis, but to instead *explicitly reorient that bias* in a speculative manner, intended to introduce new questions or nuance into our data interpretation.[^orbis]

 To conclude, in addition to making some adjustments to their data for greater usability, I would also **encourage the authors to explore how they might experiment with the subjective qualities of these data**.
 And I hope this explication would not be limited to a narrative aside ("We acknowledge these data are biased, but...").